learn-co-curriculum/node-modules-path/README.md

 console.log(customers)
 ```

 The script will work from the parent folder now, but I think you see the problem with this approach.
 Every time we change the folder from which we launch our Node script, we have to modify the source code.

+How about hard-coding an absolute path?
+Will work for now, but there's a potential problems with with hard-coded paths when you deploy an app.
+The absolute path on your computer will be very different from the production absolute path.
+This will cause issues.

 This is not a good way to write programs.
-A better way is to use absolute path, but how do we get it?
+A better way is to use a dynamic absolute path, but how do we get it?

 To get an absolute path, there are is method `process.cwd()`, and two properties `__dirname` `process.env.PWD`.
 They a slightly different.
 We start with the property `__dirname`, because that's what we need to solve this problem.

+This lesson will cover how to work with paths, use them when importing modules.
+We'll also show a code organization technique where you can import folders.

+## Objectives

+1. Work with folders objects and methods such as `__dirname`, `process.cwd()` and `process.env.PWD`
+1. Import folders (and describe why they'd need to)

+## Working with __dirname

 `__dirname` returns the global path to the location of the code being executed.
 Our problem is fixed by changing relative path to the CSV file to an absolute one: